structureddynamics/OSF-Ontologies-Management-Tool/README.md

-structWSF-Ontologies-Management-Tool
+OSF-Ontologies-Management-Tool
 ==================================

-The Ontologies Management Tool (OMT) is a command line tool used to manage ontologies of a structWSF network instance.
-It can be used to list ontologies of a structWSF instance, to create/import new ones, to delete existing ones, to generate underlying ontological structures, etc.
+The Ontologies Management Tool (OMT) is a command line tool used to manage ontologies of a OSF Web Services network instance.
+It can be used to list ontologies of a OSF Web Services instance, to create/import new ones, to delete existing ones, to generate underlying ontological structures, etc.

 Installing & Configuring the Ontologies Management Tool